qala-io/java-course/docs/programme.md

 There will be times when you're less interested in a specific topic - feel free to skip it and return later.
 But some parts are connected so it's better to move more or less stepwise.

+Final advice: don't go over more than 1 step a day.
+Learning is not about memorizing - it's about understanding the concepts.
+To learn deeply we need some time to process the information in the background.
+Be slow and thorough - not quick and shallow.

 * [Part I: Maven](./programme/maven.md)
 * [Part II: Web and Application Servers](./programme/web-apps.md)
 * [Part III: Spring & REST](./programme/spring-n-rest.md)